SWU-CS-MediaLab/SCAHN/README.md

 ------

-If you use this code as baseline, please refer the following paper:
+Please cite our paper if you use this code in your own work:

 @article{article,
 author = {Wang, Xinzhi and Zou, Xitao and Bakker, Erwin and Wu, Song},